 Wedding photographers command premium rates.
-After all, you are capturing one of a couple’s most important life moments, making it a very lucrative side business idea.
+After all, you are capturing one of a couple’s most important life moments, making it a very lucrative small business idea.
 Many professional wedding photographers charge between $2,500 – $10,000 (or more) to shoot a wedding, so it’s realistic that this side business idea could quickly blossom into becoming a full-time endeavor with the right happy clientele base that’s willing to refer you to their friends and family.
 Check out the Complete Wedding Photography Experience over on CreativeLive to get up to speed on everything you need to launch a successful wedding photography business.

 If you fancy yourself a matchmaker, this business idea can be a lot of fun.

 Believe it or not, some people have such a difficult time with dating, that they don’t even want to participate in the online (or app-based) component of it.
 If you’re a smooth talker, why not leverage that skill into becoming a paid match maker as a side business idea?
 People are paying.

 People that excel in this business tend to write and pitch a lot of stories to publishers.